-How many times have you set goals only to not reach them?
-Have you put a system in place to achieve the goal but it still winds up failing?
+How many times have you set goals to get organized only to not reach them?

 Becoming organized is ESSENTIAL to achieving your goals because it helps you create a system for success.